aaronbloomfield/ccc/hws/metamask/index.md

 ### Background: HTML forms and Javascript

 The intent is for you to start with the web site that was provided to you in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment, and add some features.
 The URL of that web site is on the Collab landing page -- you can just save that as a new HTML file, which you will want to name `auctions.html`.
+Note: you have to view that page with an address else most of the relevant code will not be shown.
+The link to that page with an address is also on the Collab landing page.
 You are going to create a few web forms, each of which will call a different Javascript function.
 Those forms -- and paired functions -- will perform the various actions that we need to perform on the Auctioneer: minting new NFTs, starting a new auction, closing an auction, and bidding on an auction.

 ##### Ensure MetaMask is installed and enabled